Mick Anglo: 1954–1960 – L. Miller & Son, Gower Street Studios and Marvelman

 In 1954 Anglo created the character he is best known for, Marvelman.
 Since the mid-1940s L. Miller and Son had successfully reprinted American comic book company Fawcett Comics' Captain Marvel, Mary Marvel, and Captain Marvel Jr stories in the UK.
 However, in 1953 Fawcett were party to a protracted lawsuit brought by National Comics (now DC Comics) claiming plagiarism of their Superman character.
 Fawcett cancelled their Captain Marvel titles, leaving Leonard Miller without reprint material for their best-selling British titles.
-Miller approached Mick Anglo to create an replacement; "One day Leonard Miller phoned and said he wanted to see me urgently.
+Miller approached Mick Anglo to create a replacement; "One day Leonard Miller phoned and said he wanted to see me urgently.
 His supply of the American material for the Captain Marvel series had suddenly been cut off.
 Had I any ideas? ...
 So I quickly told him I had plenty of ideas, and for my trouble I received a regular supply of work for the next six years."
 Anglo replaced the Captain Marvel Family with almost identical characters, Marvelman and Young Marvelman.

 Initially Anglo drew the titles himself, but later to meet the demand (both were weekly publications) Anglo developed a system similar to that later famously used by Stan Lee of Marvel Comics - he would give one of the artists a loose plot outline rather than a detailed script; the artist would then draw the story, and Anglo would tailor the dialogue accordingly, lettering the work himself.
 Marvelman and Young Marvelman actually increased in sales compared to their predecessors, with both titles burgeoning a fan club and hardback annuals.
-Marvelman be came the "best-loved and best-known British superhero" and the longest-running British superhero.
+Marvelman became the "best-loved and best-known British superhero" and the longest-running British superhero.
 In 1956 a third title, Marvelman Family was launched, adding Kid Marvelman (previously introduced as a back-up feature in Marvelman).
 Between 1954 and 1960 Anglo would be the main writer for all three titles, producing a vast number of stories.
-However in November 1959 a ban on importing American comics for the British market was lifted, and the black-and-white L. Miller & Son comics would struggle to compete.
+However, in November 1959 a ban on importing American comics for the British market was lifted, and the black-and-white L. Miller & Son comics would struggle to compete.
 From 1960 - with #335 of both Marvelman and Young Marvelman the titles switched to a monthly reprint format, and Anglo began to look for work elsewhere.

-Parallel to Marvelman, Anglo had gained further mileage from the Marvelman material; in 1954 Anglo wrote one issue of Captain Universe for Arnold Books, a near-identical character to Captain Marvel and Marvelman.
+Parallel to Marvelman, Anglo had gained further mileage from the Marvelman material; in 1954 Anglo wrote two issues of Captain Universe for Arnold Books, a near-identical character to Captain Marvel and Marvelman.
 As well as the Marvelman family of titles, in the mid-1950s Anglo took over a number of L. Miller's established American reprint titles, continuing the series Jim Bowie, Annie Oakley, and Davy Crockett utilising both the English artists from his studios and a number of Spanish artists.
 He also created the character Superhombre for Spanish publisher Editorial Ferma in 1958; the new hero was a third reworking of the Captain Marvel template.